adammakowski0/CurrencyApp/README.md

 # Currency check app

-An iOS application that is used to check and convert currency rates.
-Currency data is obtained from the [NBP API](https://api.nbp.pl/en.html).
+An iOS application for checking and converting currency rates, with data fetched from the [NBP API](https://api.nbp.pl/en.html).
+App supports iOS 16.6 or newer.

+## Features
+- Browse a list of currencies and search by name or code.
+- Add currencies to favorites.
+- Convert between currencies.
+- Change the base currency from the settings.
+- Currency data is automatically updated from the NBP API.

-## Technologies used in project
+## Technologies
 - Swift
 - SwiftUI
 - AppStorage and user defaults
-- fetch data from API
+- Fetching data from API

-## App features
+## Screenshots

 ### Home View

-Home screen shows a list of currencies.
-It is possible to add currencies to favorites and search for a currency by code and name.
-You can select base currency in settings.
+The home screen displays a list of available currencies.
+Users can search for specific currencies by name or code, and add them to their favorites for easier access.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/efcc5364-9ae0-477f-b0db-386b74be2391" width="240"/>
   <img src="https://github.com/user-attachments/assets/eb7badaa-f14e-4c8e-84af-ea902bfe2936" width="240"/>
 </p>

-### Currency conversion view and change base currency
+### Currency conversion and base currency selection

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5d24d714-e4ad-4fbe-91dd-034ebda180b0" width="240"/>